SimonPlays15/BetterBanSystem/SECURITY.md

 ## Reporting a Vulnerability

 We take security very seriously.
-If you have discovered a security issue with our plugin, we **appreciate** your help in disclosing it to us in a responsible manner.
+If you have discovered a security issue with our plugin, me **appreciate** your help in disclosing it to us in a responsible manner.

 #### DO NOT CREATE AN ISSUE